bahmutov/unit-testing-angularjs-tutorial/README.md

-# Unit testing AngularJS code using ng-describe tutorial
+# Unit testing AngularJS code using ng-describe: a tutorial

 This repo is the code example for the tutorial, available at [1-2-3-tested](http://glebbahmutov.com/blog/1-2-3-tested/).